-Type of instruction: The module is carried out via lectures and intensive seminar-based discussions involving active student participation (see chapter 3).

-Exam format: Internal, written/oral examination (for further information, please see the programme's study guide).
+- Type of instruction: The teaching is organized in accordance with the general forms of teaching, see chapter 3. - Exam format: Written/oral examination (for further information, please see the programme's study guide).

-3.3.3 Business Intelligence (5 ECTS)
+3.3.3 Business Intelligence and Analytics (5 ECTS)

-Title: Business Intelligence / Business Intelligence
+Title: Business Intelligence and Analytics / Business Intelligence og analytiske metoder

-Prerequisites: The student must have followed the 1st semester of the Operations and Innovation.

-Objective: Upon completion of the module, the student can:
+- Prerequisites: This module is based on knowledge gained on the 1st semester of the Operations and Innovation programme. - Objective: Upon completion of the module, the student can:

-- Account for Business Intelligence (BI) concepts, theories and methods including: - Creation of knowledge from either people/employees/"experts" or from analysing existing data - o Knowledge representation - Traditional BI handling systems such as expert systems, knowledge base systems, decision support systems and executive information systems.
+- Account for Business Intelligence (BI) concepts, theories and methods including: - Creation of knowledge from either people/employees/"experts" or from analysing existing data - Knowledge representation - Traditional BI handling systems such as expert systems, knowledge base systems, decision support systems and executive information systems.